justicedemocrats/new-site/src/pages/candidate-page/index.md

 templateKey: candidate-fragment
 title: Justice Democrats | Candidates
 bannerBackgroundImage: /img/candidates-banner.jpg
-bannerText: Candidates for Justice
+bannerTet: Candidates For Justice
 intro: >-
-  We’re running a broad slate of candidates across the country — many of who we have counted on you to nominated.
-Some have been previously involved in politics but many who are running or the first time, they are educators, nurses, small business owners and local activist.
-Every one of them concerned about their community,

-  our country, and making sure every person has the same protections, rights and opportunity.
+  We’re running a broad slate of candidates across the country — most of whom we have counted on you to nominate.
+Some have been previously involved in politics but most are running for the first time; they are educators, nurses, small business owners and local community organizers.
+Every one of them concerned about their community, our country, and making sure every person has the same protections, rights and opportunity.
 stats:
   - count: '43'
     title: Current Slate